Advice for Adoptive Parents

 from Summer 2004 Adoptalk

 Brenda McCreight has worked in adoption and foster care since 1982 and authored three books: Recognizing and Managing Children with Fetal Alcohol Syndrome/Effects: A Guidebook, Parenting Your Older Adopted Child and Eden's Secret Journal: An Older Child Adoption Story.
-She now counsels foster and adoptive families in British Columbia, offers telephone coaching internationally, and trains parents and professionals throughout North America.
-She is also mother to 14 children, 12 by adoption, and has two grandchildren.
+She is also mother to 14 children, 12 by adoption.

 People often ask me what they need to know to successfully adopt and parent older children.
 Well, I don't have a magic answer (sorry, but I really don't think there is one), but I do have some suggestions to make it easier.